 Hearing to decide whether or not the recall effort against Mayor Condon moves forward just began. pic.twitter.com/SYfq9Tpx8t— Lindsay Nadrich (@KREMLindsay) September 13, 2016

 Gibson also ruled the fourth charge, which claimed Condon failed to follow city policies for sexual harassment claims, factually and legally insufficient.

 “A charge to support a recall has to be considered substantial,” said Gibson.
 “The mayor took care of the problem informally and effectively, which is following the policy.”

 "I think it's important, the recall provisions exist because it is important," Green said, speaking to the media after the hearing.
-"I'm personally disappointed, but I'm pleased that the concerns of the community with respect to the issues that came out of the Straub investigation have been addressed."
+"I'm disappointed in the end result, but I'm pleased that the concerns of the community with respect to the issues that came out of the Straub investigation have been addressed."

 Spokane City Council President, Ben Stuckart released a statement after the judge's ruling.

 "Now the entire city must turn the page, leave this ugly chapter in the past and move forward," wrote Stuckart in the release.
 "I am confident that Mayor Condon shares my belief that Spokane's future is bright."